Haku Shah

-Haku Vajubhai Shah (26 March, 1934 – 21 March, 2019) was an Indian painter, Gandhian, cultural anthropologist and author on folk and tribal art and culture.
+Haku Vajubhai Shah (26 March 1934 – 21 March 2019) was an Indian painter, Gandhian, cultural anthropologist and author on folk and tribal art and culture.
 His art belonged to the Baroda Group and his works are considered in the line of artists who brought themes of folk or tribal art to Indian art.

 He received several awards including the Padma Shri (1989), the Jawarharlal Nehru Fellowship and the Kala Ratna for his contribution to art.

 Early life and education

 Haku Vajubhai Shah was born on 26 March 1934, in Valod (now in Surat district, Gujarat) to Vajubhai and Vadanben.
 His mother was influenced by Mahatma Gandhi and it influenced him.
 He completed his primary and secondary school education in Valod and was an active member of student union.
 He graduated in Fine Arts (BFA) from The Maharaja Sayajirao University of Baroda in 1955, followed by a master's degree in Fine Arts (MFA) from the same university.
-He worked at the National Institute of Design, Ahmedabad, primarily as a ethnographer.
+He worked at the National Institute of Design, Ahmedabad, primarily as an ethnographer.
 He and Eberhard Fischer (art historian) collaborated on several craft documentation and ethographic research studies.
 In 1970, Fischer and Shah published the book Rural Craftsmen and their Work at NID.